-The Youth Program at Concord UMC is a strong and ever-growing group of faithful young men and women.
-We believe God’s love can be shared through building strong friendships, community outreach, and the overwhelming power of acceptance.
-From hiking trips to sleepovers, from mission trips to movie nights, we are dedicated to following the teachings of Jesus Christ and living out our lives through service, worship, and generosity.
+The Youth Ministries at Concord UMC is a strong and ever-growing group of fun, active and wonderful young men and women.
+What is our #1 goal?
+TO HAVE A GREAT TIME TOGETHER!!!
+From hiking trips to sleepovers, from mission trips to movie nights, we are dedicated to following the teachings of Jesus Christ and living out our call to radical hospitality, passionate worship, risk-taking mission and service, intentional faith development, and extravagant generosity.

 Receiving God’s love through friendship, camaraderie, and fun.

 Our youth meet weekly to share a meal, play some games, and spend time with each other, reflecting on their faiths.
 All youth in grades 6-12 are welcome to join.
 Youth from various schools and faiths attend every week!

 Youth Group meets Fridays, 6:30 PM to 9:00 PM

 On the first and third Mondays of the month, high schoolers meet up at a local restaurant to have a meal, catch up, and share what is new and exciting in their lives.
 With our youth attending various high schools, these dinners allow busy high schoolers to keep their church friendships strong.
 Locations change every time, so email James to find out where the next dinner will be taking place.

 Youth Sunday School takes place during the 10:30 AM service, and is taught by James and other parent volunteers.
 Youth Sunday is the 4th Sunday of every month, with the youth leading the worship songs and running the service.